e4s-project-exp/e4s-project-exp.github.io/first-time-user.md

 ### What is E4S?

-The Ecosystem for Scientific Software (E4S) is a collection of software packages that scientists, engineers, and researchers use to solve some of the world’s hardest problems—ranging from climate modeling, to clean energy design, to medical research.
+The Ecosystem for Scientific Software (E4S) is a collection of software packages that scientists, engineers, and researchers use to solve some of the world’s hardest problems—ranging from discovering new materials to improving the design of products we use every day.

 Think of E4S like a toolbox.
 Just as a mechanic needs wrenches, screwdrivers, and diagnostic devices, scientists need software tools to run experiments on powerful computers.
 Instead of building each tool from scratch, E4S gathers the most important ones, ensures they work together, and makes them easy to install and use.